| A Brief History

 as amended.
 The new bylaws called for the organization to be known as the National

+Association of Rural Rehabilitation Corporations.
 The following officers and directors were elected as outlined in the new bylaws of the

 Association: President: T. B. Fatheree of Jackson, Mississippi; Vice President: Drew